sinister-virus/edu_tech/readme.md

 ## Features

-A list of the features of the platform, including those related to school education, higher education, and technical education.
+The list of the features of the platform, including those related to school education, higher education, and technical education.

 ## Installation